janelia-cellmap/schemas/datasets.md

 ## group attributes

 `padding`: The amount of padding applied to the data.
 For some datasets padding is used to to compensate for inconsistent image sizes, and it is also used after image registration.
-The exact metadata representation of padding is to be determined.
+The exact metadata representation of padding is to be determined, because some padding schemes are space-varying.

 ## array attributes
-All array data should ultimately have the following attributes:
+All array data should ultimately have the following information stored in metadata:

-`resolution`: e.g. `[4, 4, 4]` or `[z : 4, y : 4, x : 3]`.
-The pixel spacing of the data in real units, e.g. nanometers
+`name`: a name for the dataset.

+`axes`: The names of the array axes of the data, e.g., `['z', 'y', 'x']`.

+`units`: The units of the physical coordinates of the data, e.g. `['nm', 'nm', 'nm']`

+`scale`: The scaling factors required to map the indices of each axis to positions in real space.
+E.g., `[4, 4, 4]`

-`offset`: The position in real space of the origin of the array data.
-Parent data should always have the offset `[.5, .5, .5]`, (the center coordinate of a single pixel in 3D), and all ROI taken from from the parent data will have an offset relative to `[.5, .5, .5]`
+`translate`: The position in real space of the origin of the array data, e.g. `[0.5, 0.5, 0.5]`.
+(Parent data should always have a `translate` value of `[.5, .5, .5]`, i.e. the coordinate of the center a voxel retrieved with the array index `[0, 0, 0]`, and all ROI taken from from the parent data will have some translation relative to that value.)

 `contrastLimits`: For data that have not been contrast-adjusted to fill an entire datatype range, the minimum and maximum data value should be computed once and saved as an attribute.